DIVeR: Real-time and Accurate Neural Radiance Fields with Deterministic Integration for Volume Rendering: Related Work

 NeRF has resulted in a rich collection of variants. \cite{boss2021nerd,nerv2021,Zhang2021NeRFactorNF} modify the NeRF to allow control of surface materials and lighting; NeRF-W~\cite{martinbrualla2020nerfw} augments the inputs with image features to help resolve ambiguity between photos in the wild.~\cite{park2021nerfies,pumarola2020d,park2021hypernerf} show how to model deformation, and~\cite{li2020neural,xian2021space,du2021nerflow,Gao-freeviewvideo,li2021neural} apply NeRF to 4D videos.
 Finally,~\cite{Wang2021IBRNetLM,SRF,chen2021mvsnerf,yu2020pixelnerf,tancik2020meta} try to improve the generalizability and training speed, and~\cite{Chan2021piGANPI,Schwarz2020NEURIPS,grf2020,rematasICML21,Niemeyer2020GIRAFFE} adopt the architecture to generative models.

 \paragraph{Rendering NeRF faster:} NeRF's stochastic integrator not only misses thin structures (which are hard to find with samples, Figure~\ref{fig:nerf-fail}), but also presents efficiency problems.
 The main strategy for improving the efficiency of NeRF (as in any MC integrator) is coming up with better importance functions~\cite{boyle}.
-NSVF~\cite{liu2020neural} significantly reduces the number of samples (equivalently, MLP calls; render time) by imposing a voxel grid on the density, then pruning voxels with empty density at training time.
+NSVF~\cite{liu2020neural} significantly reduces the number of samples (equivalently, MLP calls; render time) by imposing a voxel grid on the density, and then pruning voxels with empty density at training time.
 An alternative is a depth oracle that ensures that MLP samples occur only close to points with high density~\cite{neff2021donerf}.
 AutoInt~\cite{autoint2021} further offers a more efficient estimator for the volume rendering integral by constructing an approximate antiderivative (though the absorption integral must still be approximated), which allows fewer MLP queries at rendering time.
+In contrast to these methods, we use a deterministic integral estimator.

 But pure importance based methods cannot render in real-time, because they rely on MLPs that are relatively expensive to evaluate.
 FastNeRF~\cite{garbin2021fastnerf} discretizes continuous fields into bins and caches the bins that have been evaluated for subsequent frames.
 PlenOctrees~\cite{yu2021plenoctrees} and SNeRG~\cite{hedman2021baking} pre-bake the results of the NeRF into sparse voxels and use efficient ray marching to achieve interactive frame rate.
 These methods achieve real-time rendering at a cost of noticeable loss in quality (ours does not), or of requiring a high-resolution voxel grid and so a large storage cost (ours does not).
 Alternative strategies include: caching MLP calls into MPIs (Nex~\cite{Wizadwongsa2021NeX}); and speeding up MLP evaluation by breaking one MLP into many small local specialist MLPs (KiloNeRF~\cite{reiser2021kilonerf}).
 In contrast, we use the representation and MLP obtained at training time.